Let Us Help You With Dental Emergencies in Colorado Springs

 You can help us make your emergency dental care more effective by taking the appropriate steps for these common emergencies until you’re able to see Dr. Sommer:

 For help with dental emergencies in Colorado Springs, call Springs Dentist at 719-249-5796.
-You also have the option to schedule online.
+For a non-emergency need, you also have the option to request an appointment online.